Key Takeaways –

 For businesses, seeking to embrace the capabilities of SQL Server Reporting Services along with cloud-based analytics and modern data reporting – Power BI Reporting Server is the best solution.

-So that was about the Microsoft SSRS vs Power bI for business leaders, who are looking to leverage the capabilities of business intelligence and data visualization from Microsoft’s BI stack.
+So that was about the Microsoft SSRS vs Power BI for business leaders, who are looking to leverage the capabilities of business intelligence and data visualization from Microsoft’s BI stack.

 Now, what should be your next step?

-Ideally, your next step should be to consult a Microsoft-Certified partner.
+Ideally, you should consult a Microsoft-Certified partner.

 If you’re looking for a Microsoft-certified partner who prioritizes your success and specializes in Microsoft’s BI stack, look no further than Integrative Systems.